Is Multifocality a Predictor of Poor Outcome in Childhood and Adolescent Papillary Thyroid Carcinoma? Academic Article uri icon

 abstract

-• CONTEXT: Total thyroidectomy in pediatric papillary thyroid carcinoma (PTC) is recommended in national guidelines due to the high incidence of multifocal disease (MFD).
-OBJECTIVE: To determine the incidence of MFD in childhood and adolescent versus adult PTC and whether MFD is a predictor for poorer outcomes in childhood and adolescent PTC.
-METHODS: We conducted an IRB-approved review of PTC patients undergoing surgery (1986-2021) at Memorial Sloan Kettering Cancer Center.
-Clinical and pathological characteristics in patients with unifocal disease (UFD) and MFD were compared using Pearson's chi-squared test.
+• CONTEXT: Total thyroidectomy in pediatric papillary thyroid carcinoma (PTC) is recommended in national guidelines because of the high incidence of multifocal disease (MFD).
+OBJECTIVE: To determine the incidence of MFD in childhood and adolescent vs adult PTC and whether MFD is a predictor for poorer outcomes in childhood and adolescent PTC.
+METHODS: We conducted an institutional review board-approved review of patients with PTC undergoing surgery (1986-2021) at Memorial Sloan Kettering Cancer Center.
+Clinical and pathological characteristics in patients with unifocal disease (UFD) and MFD were compared using Pearson's χ2 test.
 Survival outcomes were analyzed using the Kaplan-Meier method and log-rank test.
 Multivariate analysis assessed the impact of MFD on outcome.
-RESULTS: MFD was less common in childhood and adolescent PTC patients (45%; 127/283) than in adults (54%; 3023/5564; p = 0.002).
+RESULTS: MFD was less common in childhood and adolescent patients with PTC (45%; 127/283) than in adults (54%; 3023/5564; P = .002).
 Childhood and adolescent patients with UFD and MFD had similar tumor stage and PTC subtype at presentation, with no significant difference in histopathologic features.
 Median follow-up was 68 months.
 There was no significant difference in 5-year recurrence-free probability and overall survival was 100% in both groups.
-There was no significant difference in 5-year contralateral lobe PTC-free probability between UFD and MFD patients treated with lobectomy.
+There was no significant difference in 5-year contralateral lobe PTC-free probability between patients with UFD and MFD treated with lobectomy.
 Multivariate analysis showed MFD was not a predictor for recurrence.
-CONCLUSION: MFD was less common in childhood and adolescent PTC patients than adults and was not a predictor of poor outcome on multivariate analysis, with excellent long-term outcomes in all PTC patients.
+CONCLUSION: MFD was less common in childhood and adolescent patients with PTC than adults and was not a predictor of poor outcome on multivariate analysis, with excellent long-term outcomes in all patients with PTC.
 MFD does not appear to warrant completion thyroidectomy in childhood and adolescent patients selected for lobectomy.

 publication date